GAM-team/GAM/docs/GamUpdates.md

 7.00.28

-Fix issue that cause print/show policies to fail on some group policies.
+Fixed issue that caused `gam print/show policies` to fail on some group policies.

 7.00.27